-- 1. To put on a submitting appearance and let another interested party play the role of the contradictor (only available if there are opposing applications before the original decision-maker and where both or some of them are also joined as parties); - 2.
+- 1. To put on a submitting appearance (Rule 6.11(1) of the Uniform Civil Procedure Rules 2005 (NSW)) and let another interested party play the role of the contradictor (only available if there are opposing applications before the original decision-maker and where both or some of them are also joined as parties).
+Leave can always be sought later to appear and play an active role if required (Rule 6.11(2) UCPR); - 2.
 To examine the alleged grounds of review and accept them and agree or consent to orders setting aside the impugned decision (for those grounds pleaded or for other reasons); the applicant/plaintiff would expect an award of costs.
-However, if a government agency consents to vitiating orders without a hearing on the merits of the judicial review case taking place, the proper order is for each party to pay their own costs - provided the matter was effectively settled or was rendered futile and the agency acted reasonably up to that date (Re Minister for Immigration and Ethnic Affairs; Ex parte Lai Qin (1997) 186 CLR 622 esp at 624.5 and 625.6 (McHugh J)); or,

-- 3. To accept that the decision is invalid (or affected by jurisdictional error) and re-make the decision (applying Minister for Immigration and Multicultural Affairs v Bhardwaj (2002) 209 CLR 597) either before litigation has commenced or by consenting to the applicant discontinuing pending litigation (without any order as to costs); - 4.
+However, if a government agency consents to vitiating orders without a hearing on the merits of the judicial review case taking place, the proper order is for each party to pay their own costs provided the matter was effectively settled or was rendered futile and the agency acted reasonably up to that date (Re Minister for Immigration and Ethnic Affairs; Ex parte Lai Qin (1997) 186 CLR 622 esp at 624.5 and 625.6 (McHugh J)); or, - 3.
+To accept that the decision is invalid (or affected by jurisdictional error) and re-make the decision (applying Minister for Immigration and Multicultural Affairs v Bhardwaj (2002) 209 CLR 597) either before litigation has commenced or by consenting to the applicant discontinuing pending litigation (without any order as to costs); - 4.
 To determine that a new decision may be made as an exercise of the Interpretation Act power to make a decision "from time to time as occasion requires" (provided there is no contrary intention in the Act eg: Kabourakis v Medical Practitioners Board of Victoria [2005] VSC 493 (Gillard J)) and Allianz Australia Insurance Limited v Crazzi [2006] NSWSC 1090 (Johnson J) again, either as a term of settlement of pending litigation or before proceedings have commenced.